DMARC

 3. Check whether SPF or DKIM passed.

-5. Fix authentication in each email delivery service or sending system before tightening the DMARC policy.
+5. Fix authentication in each email delivery service or sending system before you tighten the DMARC policy.

-> A DMARC policy is not a fix for broken authentication.
-First make legitimate mail pass aligned SPF or DKIM, then decide how strict the policy should be.
+> A DMARC policy does not fix broken authentication.
+First make legitimate mail pass aligned SPF or DKIM.
+Then decide how strict the policy should be.

 Related resources:

-- [SPF](https://mailrith.com/guides/spf.md): Understand the server check DMARC can use.
+- [SPF](https://mailrith.com/guides/spf.md): Understand the server check that DMARC can use.

-- [DKIM](https://mailrith.com/guides/dkim.md): Understand the signature check DMARC can use.
+- [DKIM](https://mailrith.com/guides/dkim.md): Understand the signature check that DMARC can use.

 - [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md): Learn why SPF or DKIM must match the visible From domain.